platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 +++
 title=using the CLI
 +++
-To create a new project with the Upsun CLI, use the following command and follow the prompt:
+To create a new project with the {{% vendor/name %}} CLI, use the following command and follow the prompt:
 ```shell
 $ {{% vendor/cli %}} project:create
 ```